hasindu2008/sigtk/README.md

 |7  |int   |raw_median      |Median of raw signal values                                            |
 |8  |float |pa_median       |Mean of pico-amperes scaled signal                                     |

 ## prefix

 Under construction.
 Will change anytime.
+Only for direct RNA at the moment.
 Finds prefix segments in a raw signal such as adaptor and polyA.

 |Col|Type  |Name            |Description                                                            |